 I use a very sophisticated laser called a dual-pulsed Erbium laser.
 This laser is also used in laser skin resurfacing but has much greater precision and flexibility than the CO2 laser.
 This allows me to create unique treatments and personalized results for each patient.
 The laser skin resurfacing not only improves the appearance of the skin.
 It also removes the sun damage and precancerous cells in the skin making the skin fundamentally healthier after the treatment.
 The procedure is basically a reset button on the skin and sends it back to an earlier state.
 It in essence creates new skin.

 I had a patient who had eyelid surgery with laser skin resurfacing of her lower eyelids.
 She healed beautifully and enjoyed the result of her procedure.

-She then returned to my office two years later and was erupting in lesions all over her face except for two perfect islands of skin where we had performed laser skin resurfacing in the Tampa Bay Area two years prior.
+She then returned to my office two years later and was erupting in lesions all over her face except for two perfect islands of skin where we had performed laser skin resurfacing.

 This skin was new skin and didn’t have that sun damage the rest of her face still had.
 She then elected to have the rest of her face treated and now enjoys much healthier, radiant skin on her face.